 The situation is evolving rapidly as tourist arrivals increase.
 Expect to see more new entries into Mawlamyine’s accommodation range in the near future.
 An interesting one to look out for will be the Queen Jayadevi Hotel – resort style accommodation with garden chalets – opening up just outside of town.

 The Cinderella Hotel is not only Mawlamyine’s best accommodation option, it’s one of the best we’ve found anywhere in Burma (Myanmar).
 However, being small and very popular, unless you’ve booked well in advance you’re going to be very lucky to get a room during high season — and still quite fortunate during low periods.
-Convenient location on the central stretch of Baho Street The...
+The Cinderella has a central position on Baho Street within...
 Read our full review of Cinderella Hotel.

 The well-situated and longstanding Ngwe Moe Hotel had just had a welcome makeover when we visited in early 2016.
 The large hotel now offers sparkling and tasteful rooms at reasonable prices.
 The reno was a good move on the owner’s part ,since as one of the town’s older hotels it was getting a bit shabby around the edges.
 They’re not competing with the would-be four-star Strand, but are a...
 Read our full review of Ngwe Moe Hotel.

 Definitely the best location in town, the Attran Hotel has bungalows -- and they really do like suburban bungalows -- on a lawn overlooking the bridge and the waterfront, right at the top northwest corner of town.
 The 10 front row rooms, after a recent makeover, are delightful: spacious, spotless and with fine balconies to admire the river view.
 All come with a lounge area as well as bedroom....
 Read our full review of Attran Hotel.